Bas-Man/WorkScheduleAutomation/README.md

       const baseLC = "Akasaka"; // Set your Base LC here const writeSpreadSheet = true;
       const showMaterial = true;
+      const archive = true;
+      const contractType = "PL" or "FTI";
       ```

 4. *(Optional)* Setup a daily trigger to run some time after the schedule has been posted.
 See instructions [Here](#trigger)

 **Option 2**:

- For those with software development experience or the bold. :) \
+ For those with software development experience or the bold of heart. :) \
  Clone this repo and then use `clasp` to push the code to GoogleScript.
-See [Video Here](https://www.youtube.com/watch?v=V_7kvwcZf_c)
+See [Video Here](https://www.youtube.com/watch?v=V_7kvwcZf_c) for a guide on getting started.

  ```bash
  cd code